Buick Check Engine Light

-If you’re the proud owner of a Buick, then you know that feeling of luxury and sophistication that comes with driving one.
+If you're the proud owner of a Buick, then you know that feeling of luxury and sophistication that comes with driving one.
 But what happens when the Buick check engine light comes on?
-While it may be tempting to ignore it, this light is actually trying to tell you something important about your car.
+While it may be tempting to ignore it, this light is trying to tell you something important about your car.

 How Many Miles Can You Drive With The Check Engine Light?

-If you’re experiencing a check engine light on your dash and are confused about how serious it is, we might be able to help.
+If you're experiencing a check engine light on your dash and are confused about how serious it is, we might be able to help.
 There are a variety of meanings for the code, including a bad sensor to plug wires that need to be replaced.
-If the warning light is flashing, we suggest that you visit an authorized Buick service center.
+If the warning light is flashing, we suggest you visit an authorized Buick service center.

 Buick Check Engine Light Flashing

 Every Buick vehicle comes equipped with a high-technology performance monitoring system.
-With this system, your computer is doing an incredible job of detecting conditions on every essential part of your vehicle.
-It also tells your Electronic Control Unit when there’s a problem and produces the Buick Check Engine Light to tell you something needs to be fixed.
+With this system, your computer is incredibly detecting conditions on every essential part of your vehicle.
+It also tells your Electronic Control Unit when there's a problem and produces the Buick Check Engine Light to tell you something needs to be fixed.Â

 See also: Buick dashboard warning lights